“I want to encourage my team’s creativity, but there’s no time. The next deadline is always bearing down.”

 If you want support fostering creativity across your organization, reach out to Cooper Professional Education!
 Our team and Designit at large have worked with many organizations to make their teams more innovative through a combination of trainings, coaching, pilot projects, organizational storytelling, and strategic design.

 This article is part of Cooper Professional Education’s “Five Essential Principles of Design-Driven Organizations” series.
-Read the previous pieces in the series, on collaboration and empathy.
+Read the other pieces in the series, on empathy, collaboration, experimentation, and a holistic mindset.

 Holly Thorsen is a Director at Cooper Professional Education.